alexdglover/sabbatical/_posts/2022-07-01-day-42-the-last-friday.markdown

 categories: phase3
 ---

+A solid day.
+Good mix of exercise, reading, playing video games (maybe a bit too much time), cooking, shooting hoops, and reflecting.
+Not a bad day for the last Friday of my long sabbatical.

 * 0600 - woke up.
 Browsed Reddit a bit before getting up.
 Vibe on the internet is pretty grim.
 Seems like dystopia is on the menu boys